 Yzr Capital launches 100 million euro fund

 The Teleclinic founders are among those involved in the fund.
-It is aimed at young healthtech companies.
+It is aimed at young healthtechs.

-New Munich-based venture capitalist Yzr (pronounced "Waiser") is launching a new fund aimed at young healthtechs.
-The volume is expected to be 100 million euros.
-So far, the fund has been able to raise 60 million euros, as the Handelsblatt reports.
-Among others, the co-founder of the health start-up Teleclinic, Reinhard Meier, is responsible for the fund.
+The new Munich-based venture capitalist Yzr (pronounced "Waiser") is launching a new fund aimed at young healthtechs.
+The volume is to be 100 million euros.
+So far, the fund has been able to raise 60 million euros, according to the Handelsblatt reports.
+Reinhard Meier, co-founder of the healthcare start-up Teleclinic, is one of the people responsible for the fund.
 Venture capital expert Markus Feuerecker is also part of Yzr.

-So far, the European Investment Fund, Bertelsmann Investments and Beiersdorf AG are among those investing.
-The money is to flow exclusively into digital health solutions, i.e. digital medical devices, virtual services or software products.
+Investors to date include the European Investment Fund, Bertelsmann Investments and Beiersdorf AG.
+The money will flow exclusively into digital healthcare solutions, i.e. digital medical devices, virtual services or software products.
 "As a doctor and investor, it is important to me to give ideas a chance that can sustainably improve people's health," Reinhard Meier told Handelsblatt.

-In 2015, the doctor founded Teleclinic, which was sold to pharmacy group Zur Rose in 2020.
+The doctor founded Teleclinic in 2015, which was sold to the pharmacy group Zur Rose in 2020.
 So far, Yzr has invested in six companies.
-Of these, three are from Germany and one each from the UK, Poland and Switzerland.
+Three of these are from Germany and one each from the UK, Poland and Switzerland.

 Newsletter